 A great giant who strode the globe like a colossus has fallen.
 The gentle voice whose measure voice of reason shook the throne of tyrants has been silenced.
 Oliver lived because he had surrendered his very being to the people.
 Nelson Mandela at Oliver Tambos’ funeral, 1993.

-2017 marks the centenary celebration of Oliver Reginald Tambo, the longest serving president of the African National Congress who steered the anti-Apartheid struggle through thirty years of exile.
+Today marks the last day of the Year of OR Tambo.
+2017 marked the centenary celebration of Oliver Reginald Tambo, the longest serving president of the African National Congress who steered the anti-Apartheid struggle through thirty years of exile.
 He was also a Lawyer, Co-founder of the ANC Youth League, Secretary General and Deputy President of the ANC and Head of the ANC’s Mission in Exile.

 Born on the 27th of October 1917, it has for long been a tradition to celebrate his legacy on the day of his birth.
 Just short of a year ago, in recognition of October as ‘Oliver Tambo Month’, President Jacob Zuma called on the ANC to “use the next 12 months leading to [his] centenary… to draw the best lessons from his life and to understand his rare qualities.”
 As a result, the year 2017 was declared the year of Oliver Tambo, a call to remember and give the deserved recognition to this hero who sacrificed three decades of his life for the freedom of South Africa.